AutoLogicTechnology/autologic-osupdate/README.md

   - 'External Repository'
 ```

-You can also take advantage of practically every available option a Yum repository file has to offer:
+You can also take advantage of practically every available option a Yum repository file has to offer.
+Here is a selection of what's in the ```Yum.conf``` man page, but you can add any key:value entries you want as they're simply printed to out by the templating system.
+No validaton is done.

 ```yaml
 autologic_software_repositories: